- WMS must be fully integrated with the TMS and be used as a tool to reduce costs within the larger supply chain

 - Using the information gained from implementing a state of the art WMS will help identify and remove bottlenecks

-The boundaries between traditional logistics solutions such as Transport Management, Freight Management and Warehouse Management have been continuously blurring to envelop each other as their scope of work looks at a larger supply chain.
+The boundaries between traditional logistics solutions such as Transport Management, Freight Management and Warehouse Management have been continuously blurring to envelope each other as their scope of work looks at a larger supply chain.
 That being said, organizations must use their software solutions wisely to effect improvements within the supply chain to realize the full potential cost savings and efficiency improvements such a system can generate.

 In fact, in the Chief Supply Chain Officer Report 2011, 88 percent of respondents viewed supply chain improvements as important or very important for ensuring operating cost reduction.
 It is my belief that as the fulcrum of the supply chain, it is essential that organizations use their WMS solutions to optimize their warehouses and effect changes and process improvements up and down the supply chain.
-As customers continue to become more speed-and-service oriented, an organization’s supply chain performance will become integral to its survival.
+As customers continue to become more speed-and-service orientated, an organization’s supply chain performance will become integral to their survival.

 Warehouse visibility: How much do you need?

-For organizations to know how much inventory they have in a warehouse, visibility has become a standard offering of regular WMS solutions, and most organizations have that.
+For organizations to know how much inventory they have in a warehouse visibility has become a standard offering of regular WMS solutions, and most organizations have that.
 However, a powerful WMS goes one step further in providing visibility.
 Through automated processes, companies can trace the movement of goods within the warehouse or distribution center, keeping track of exactly where the product is (whether in picking, packing, loading or transportation within the warehouse) down to the individual shelf or tray level.

 Moreover, a good software suite is able to trace inventory in transit and inventory levels at the supplier’s warehouse, allowing organizations to lower their minimum inventory levels and automate stock replenishment orders to suppliers through accurate forecasting.
 When employees change shift they immediately know what orders are currently in progress and what the assigned tasks are, resulting in no disruption in operations.
 The extra visibility gained by a more powerful system improves efficiency and flexibility, decreases lead times and most importantly, reduces manual errors to a bare minimum resulting in excellent service for the customer.